WICG/view-transitions/cross-doc-explainer.md

 ### Capturing the old state

 The old state is captured right before the old document is hidden and a new one is shown.
-In the HTML spec this is defined [here](https://html.spec.whatwg.org/#populating-a-session-history-entry:loading-a-document).
+In the HTML spec that moment is defined [here](https://html.spec.whatwg.org/#populating-a-session-history-entry:loading-a-document).
 This can either happen during normal navigations, when the new document is about to be created, in Back/Forward cache navigations, or when activating a prerendered document.